cemckinley1/github-portfolio-project2/README.md

     csvreader = csv.reader(f)
     next(csvreader) # skip header
     for line in csvreader:
-## TO-DO: Assign the INSERT statements into the `query` variable
         query = "INSERT INTO listening_library (session_id, item_in_session, artist, length, song)"
-        query = query + " VALUES (%s, %s, %s, %s, %s)"
+        query = query + " VALUES (%s, %s, %s, %s, %s)" session.execute(query, (int(line[8]), int(line[3]), line[0], float(line[5]), line[9]))
-        ## TO-DO: Assign which column element should be assigned for each column in the INSERT statement.
-        ## For e.g., to INSERT artist_name and user first_name, you would change the code below to `line[0], line[1]`
-        session.execute(query, (int(line[8]), int(line[3]), line[0], float(line[5]), line[9]))

-## TO-DO: Add in the SELECT statement to verify the data was entered into the table
 query = """SELECT *
            FROM listening_library
            WHERE session_id = %s AND item_in_session = %s